Medium Format Film

 I suppose the main reason I have delayed shooting any film stock in my older film camera is because I have had COVID twice a year, every year, since January of 2020.
 Each time I get this virus, it knocks me down for a few months.
 By the time I'm feeling well enough to tackle anything, my list of priorities has changed drastically with repairs that must get done around the house.
 Of course, life in general gets in the way too with trips, events, grandchildren, etc, and I only have so much energy to expend on even a good day.
 Bad health days means I get absolutely nothing accomplished.

 As mentioned above, my preference lies in going back to medium format photography both in film format and digital format.
 If I'm going to shoot film, I really prefer to go medium format or larger.
 My medium format folding Mamiya camera shoots 6x6 film.
-This old camera (now 80 years old and shown in the photo above) is completely manual with no metering for exposure so I need to accurately calculate the exposure and set that on the camera manually.
+This old camera (now 80 years old and shown at left in the photo above) is completely manual with no metering for exposure so I need to accurately calculate the exposure and set that on the camera manually.
 Fortunately, I can use an app for that and get results that are accurate enough.

 As I've mentioned in a few past blog entries, I'd also like to pick up a used medium format digital camera.
 This is where today's blog entry begins.